 Driving Around Gorski Kotar

-Although roads in Gorski Kotar are generally in good condition, you should take some things into consideration before your trip there.
+Although roads in Gorski Kotar are generally in good condition, you should consider some things before your trip there.
 There could be a lot of snow during the winter months in Gorski Kotar, so be sure to have the winter tires and equipment with you.

 What And Where To Eat In Gorski Kotar

 Food in Gorski Kotar is quite unique and different from the rest of Croatia.
 Stew is a very popular dish there.
-And don’t be surprised to find some wild animals on the menu, like a bear, wild boar or deer.
+And don’t be surprised to find some wild animals on the menu, like bears, wild boars, or deer.

 The region is also well known for its honey production.
 The product you should definitely try while there is ‘medica,’ a honey liqueur.